Teaching Guides and Curricula

 Online curriculum with six teacher-directed lessons tailored for 9-12 grade students; focuses on the 19th Amendment with references to the League of Women Voter’s connection to the suffrage movement.

 Resources Connect Students to the Suffrage Story, National Women’s History Museum

 Seven lesson plans targeted predominantly at grades 9-12, and links to videos.

-Suffrage 101, Office of the Iowa Secretary of State
+Elections 101: Suffrage Curriculum, Office of the Iowa Secretary of State

 A two-day curriculum that covers the history of women’s suffrage in the United States and the history and influence of women as voters, political candidates and elected public officials.